payprop/business-fixflo/README.md

 # VERSION

-0.01\_01
+0.02

 # DESCRIPTION

-Business::Fixflo is a library for easy interface to the fixflo property repair service, it implements most of the functionality currently found in the service's API documentation: http://www.fixflo.com/Tech/WebAPI
+Business::Fixflo is a library for easy interface to the fixflo property repair service, it implements all of the functionality currently found in the service's API documentation: http://www.fixflo.com/Tech/WebAPI

 **You should refer to the official fixflo API documentation in conjunction**